melaniecardenas104/Customer-Analysis-Excel/README.md

 Markdown
-# Customer Data Analysis
+# Customer Data Analysis (Excel)

-This project analyzes customer data to identify the number of unique customers who meet specific criteria related to age, service usage, and service dates.
+This project uses Excel to analyzes customer data and identify the number of unique customers who meet specific criteria related to age, service usage, and service dates.

 ## Key Findings